polettix/dibs/README.md

 - `name`: name of the dibspack for reference in the logs.
 Defaults to something taken from the definition.

-- `skip_detect`: boolean, when true the `detect` phase of the dibspack is skipped and the `operate` phase is run directly.
-Defaults to false.

 - `type`: the type of the dibspack, see subsections below for the different types available.